dmiller/clojure-clr-next/_drafts/2024-06-28-persistent-has-map-part-3.md

 That may be a bit long.
 Here's a scorecard for the cases encountered in `assoc`:

-Doing `assoc` on a `BitmapNode` is a bit more complex, in fact the most complicated code in the implementation.
-A table to ouline the logic:

 | Entry present? |                  |                                   |                                                                         | Map count |
 |----------------|------------------|-----------------------------------|-------------------------------------------------------------------------|:---------:|
 | No entry       | >= 1/2 full      |                                   | Create an `ArrayNode` copying this node and inserting new K/V pair      | +1        |